Category: music

 City Gallery Wellington Reopens with Cornelia Parker Exhibition

-City Gallery Wellington Te Whare Toi is reopening in Te Ngākau Civic Square with a major exhibition by Cornelia Parker, a significant 21st-century artist.
-The gallery is making its return with this exhibition.
+City Gallery Wellington Te Whare Toi is set to reopen in Te Ngākau Civic Square with a major exhibition by renowned 21st-century artist Cornelia Parker.

 -